mozilla/webdev-bootcamp/security.rst

 a caveat to the protection of CSP.
 Since the origin of inline code cannot be decided upon by the browser (was it intended or attacker-injected?), it is blocked by default.
-Furthermore, since eval-like constructs pose a security risk if an attacker is able to inject code, they is disabled by default, too.
+Furthermore, since eval-like constructs pose a security risk if an attacker is able to inject code, they are disabled by default, too.

 There may be occasions, where such CSP-incompatible code is unavoidable. but in general you should always strive to follow these guidelines: